tylim88/FirelordJS/README.md

 For those who want to study this respository:

-Run `npm run reinstall`, then create a `.env` in the project root directory and add this line:
+Run `npm run reinstall`, then create a `.env` file in the project root directory and add this line:
 ```
 PROJECT_ID: your-firebase-project-id
 ```